srvaroa/labeler/README.md

 will read the config file from the local checkout.
 Note that you may need to checkout your branch before the action runs!

+Use `fail_on_error` to decide whether an error in the action execution should trigger a failure of the workflow.
+By default it's disabled to prevent the action from disrupting CI pipelines.

 ## Troubleshooting

 To avoid blocking CI pipelines, the action will never return an error code and just log information about the problem.
 Typical errors are related to non-existing configuration file or invalid yaml.

-If you wish to make the action fail the pipeline, you can override this behaviour thus:

-    steps:
-    - uses: srvaroa/labeler@master
-      with:
-        fail_on_error: true

-When `fail_on_error` is enabled, any failure inside the action will exit the action process with an error code.

 ## Configuring matching rules